OliviaStarStuff/su-council/README.md

 1. Maintain the SUC Voting Record as a publicly available and easily accessible resource.
 2. Display individual officer and councillor voting history underneath their profile on the SU website (updated after each Council).
 3. Create a dedicated space on the SU website for candidates to expand on their manifestoes and experience, with voting records clearly displayed (if applicable).

+## Features
+* View voting record by year
+* link to policy details, the session minutes and agenda in an accessible place
+* Search through councillors and policies voted on
+* View Councillor information, history and records
+* View voting summary at a glance and in detail
+* View councillor's prior held positions
+* toggle graphic elements of visualisation
+* Copy or Download image of visualisation
+* Mobile Responsive layout
+* help and explanation pages

 ## Requirements
 As a static page it does not require much backend besides a webserver to serve the page.